 Your safe visit

-No, but backpacks, bags, purses larger than 30 x 20 cm (approx. an A4 sheet) and larger outerwear are not allowed into the salon.
-You can leave them in a staffed cloakroom for a fee of 30 SEK, or hang them for free in one of our unstaffed cloakrooms.
+Yes, but please note that backpacks, bags, and purses larger than 30 x 20 cm (approximately the size of an A4 sheet), as well as larger outerwear, are not allowed into the salon.
+However, you can leave them in a staffed cloakroom for a fee of 30 SEK, or hang them for free in one of our unstaffed cloakrooms.

 Why are bag checks and searches carried out at the entrance?